kai687/sphinxawesome-theme/docs/how-to/use.rst

 ---------------------------------------

-If you didn't install the theme as a Python package, you can :ref:`install it locally <Creating a local copy of the theme>`/
+If you didn't install the theme as a Python package, you can :ref:`install it locally <Creating a local copy of the theme>`

 For example, you have a project structure like this: